tousif13/Cyber_Security/(Ettercap) LAN Based Insider Attacks.md

 - Select the victim's IP and Gateway address as Targets.
 - Start the MITM attack of ARP poisoning.
 - Select the `dos_attack` plugin from the plugins list.
-- Give victim's IP and fake host IP.
+- Give victim's IP and fake host IP addresses.

 ![dos2](https://user-images.githubusercontent.com/33444140/227770389-2ebc7569-e380-4888-b891-4ca882166a77.png)